Car Washing the Right Way

 - Conserve water by turning off the hose while soaping up the car and rinse quickly.

-- Try a waterless car washing soap, many of which are biodegradable.
+- Try a waterless car washing soap that can be wiped off.

 A great way to prevent dirty water from getting into storm drains is to take your car to a commercial car wash.
-County code requires that these facilities recycle or reuse most of their water and that the rest is sent to the sanitary sewer system for processing.
+Fairfax County Code requires that these facilities recycle or reuse most of their water and that the rest is sent to the sanitary sewer system for processing.
 It is also important to maintain your car to prevent any liquids from dripping onto the ground that may be picked up by stormwater runoff.

 Commercial/Mobile Vehicle Washing